Getting the best injury settlement possible can be a tricky and challenging process.

 5. Contact an experienced injury lawyer.

 If you feel that negotiations are not going as you had hoped, you may want to speak with attorney Timothy J. Ryan.
 There are a few situations where it would be in your best interest to get an experienced lawyer on your side as soon as possible.

 If you have suffered serious injuries, were hospitalized, and missed workdays, you need an attorney representing you and negotiating on your behalf.

-An insurance adjuster is more likely to take your case seriously if you have representation from an experienced lawyer with a track record of fighting insurance companies.
+An insurance adjuster is more likely to take your case seriously if you have representation from an experienced personal injury lawyer with a track record of fighting insurance companies.

 You can benefit from the guidance and counsel of a lawyer if you are seeking compensation for future damages such as lost future income, loss of earning capacity and ongoing treatment costs.

 You may also need a lawyer if there is an issue of fault in your case.
 Your attorney can help you compile evidence and craft a sound argument.